|

 Flea/Tick Protection - Several options are available and our doctors will make specific recommendations based on your cat's lifestyle.

-During each of these visits our doctors and staff will give you information on health care, diet and training, and answer any questions you have.
+During each of these visits our doctors and staff will give you information on health care, diet and socialization, and answer any questions you have.

 |